 - At least 75% of the gross income of a REIT must be from real estate or real estate-related sources.
 This means that it should invest 75% of its total assets in real estate.

-- A REIT cannot own more than 10% of the voting rights on any corporation except if it is another REIT, a Qualified REIT Subsidiary (QRS), or a Taxable REIT Subsidiary (TRS).
+- A REIT cannot own more than 10% of the voting rights of any corporation except if it is another REIT, a Qualified REIT Subsidiary (QRS), or a Taxable REIT Subsidiary (TRS).

 - Service fees or non-real estate businesses classified as non-qualifying sources should not constitute more than 5% of the company’s income.

 - REITs by law must pay at least 90% of their taxable income as dividends to shareholders annually.
 If it retains its income, it will pay taxes like every other company.

-REITs by law must mail letters to all its shareholders requesting details of beneficial ownership of shares annually.
+- REITs by law must mail letters to all their shareholders requesting details of beneficial ownership of shares annually.
 If the REIT fails to do this on time, it faces penalties.

 Types of REITs

-There are two major REITs categories: Equity REITs and Mortgage REITs.
+There are two major REIT categories: Equity REITs and Mortgage REITs.

 Equity REITs generate most of their revenue from rents on properties they own.
 About 90% of all REITs are equity REITs.
 Equity REITs can own either residential or commercial real estate properties.